 Select Dashboard to open your default dashboard.
-Your dashboard will look different than the example below.
+Your dashboard will look different from the following example.

-Here you can bring together operational data that is most important to IT across all your Azure resources, including telemetry from Azure Log Analytics.
-Before we step into visualizing a log query, let's first create a dashboard and share it.
+Here you can bring together operational data that's most important to IT across all your Azure resources, including telemetry from Azure Log Analytics.
+Before we visualize a log query, let's first create a dashboard and share it.
 We can then focus on our example performance log query, which will render as a line chart, and add it to the dashboard.

-The following chart types are supported in Azure dashboards using log queries:
+The following chart types are supported in Azure dashboards by using log queries:

-This action creates a new, empty, private dashboard and puts you into customization mode where you can name your dashboard and add or rearrange tiles.
-Edit the name of the dashboard and specify Sample Dashboard for this tutorial, and then select Done customizing.
+This action creates a new, empty, private dashboard.
+It opens in a customization mode where you can name your dashboard and add or rearrange tiles.
+Edit the name of the dashboard and specify Sample Dashboard for this tutorial.
+Then select Done customizing.

-When you create a dashboard, it is private by default, which means you are the only person who can see it.
-To make it visible to others, use the Share button that appears alongside the other dashboard commands.
+When you create a dashboard, it's private by default, so you're the only person who can see it.
+To make it visible to others, select Share.

-You are asked to choose a subscription and resource group for your dashboard to be published to.
-For convenience, the portal's publishing experience guides you towards a pattern where you place dashboards in a resource group called dashboards.
-Verify the subscription selected and then click Publish.
-Access to the information displayed in the dashboard is controlled with Azure role-based access control (Azure RBAC).
+Choose a subscription and resource group for your dashboard to be published to.
+For convenience, you're guided toward a pattern where you place dashboards in a resource group called dashboards.
+Verify the subscription selected and then select Publish.
+Access to the information displayed in the dashboard is controlled with Azure role-based access control.

 Visualize a log query

-Open Log Analytics by selecting Logs in the Azure Monitor menu.
+Open Log Analytics by selecting Logs on the Azure Monitor menu.
 It starts with a new blank query.

 Perf | where CounterName == "% Processor Time" and ObjectName == "Processor" and InstanceName == "_Total" | summarize AggregatedValue = avg(CounterValue) by bin(TimeGenerated, 1hr), Computer | render timechart

-In the Save Query control panel, provide a name such as Azure VMs - Processor Utilization and a category such as Dashboards and then click Save.
+In the Save Query control panel, provide a name such as Azure VMs - Processor Utilization and a category such as Dashboards.
+Select Save.
 This way you can create a library of common queries that you can use and modify.
-Finally, pin this to the shared dashboard created earlier by selecting the Pin to dashboard button from the top right corner of the page and then selecting the dashboard name.
+Finally, pin this query to the shared dashboard you created earlier.
+Select the Pin to dashboard button in the upper-right corner of the page and then select the dashboard name.

-Now that we have a query pinned to the dashboard, you will notice it has a generic title and comment below it.
+Now that we have a query pinned to the dashboard, you'll notice that it has a generic title and comment underneath it.

-We should rename it to something meaningful that can be easily understood by those viewing it.
-Click the edit button to customize the title and subtitle for the tile, and then click Update.
-A banner will appear asking you to publish changes or discard.
-Click Save a copy.
+Rename the query with a meaningful name that can be easily understood by anyone who views it.
+Select Edit to customize the title and subtitle for the tile, and then select Update.
+A banner appears that asks you to publish changes or discard.
+Select Save a copy.